TrollSkull/BashTube/README.md

 ## ABOUT THE TOOL:
 Download YouTube videos in MP3 and MP4 with this tool, with an easy to understand interface.
+This tool works with both, the rooted device and the non-rooted.

 ## INSTALLATION:
 ```